cheshire-cat-ai/vscode-extension/README.md

 ## Features

-Currently, the extension allows generating automatic comments on a portion of selected code.
+Currently, the extension has two features:
+1. generating automatic comments on a portion of selected code,
+2. generating a function starting from the name and a comment.

 ## Usage

+### Comment code
-To use it select some code → right-click → select `CheshireCat: Comment code`.
+To use it highlight some code → right-click → select `CheshireCat: Comment code`.

+> **Warning**
+> Please, note that only OpenAI models can support the `CheshireCat: Comment code` functionalities for the moment.

+### Make function

+To use it highlight some code → right-click → select `CheshireCat: Make function`.

 > **Warning**
 > This extension relies on the Cheshire Cat and expect to find a running instance of it.